X11 Forwarding

 $

-To test X11 functionality there is:
+To test X11 functionality on a front-end node there is

 - the